 As a default, all Guideline plans are set up with a safe harbor “comp-to-comp” profit sharing formula.
-However, you may also choose to allocate your profit sharing as a flat dollar amount to each employee, or new comparability if your plan is a Prime Plan.
-If you wish to change your profit sharing method (including the vesting schedule applicable to profit sharing contributions), you must amend your plan before December 31, 2019.
+However, you may also choose to allocate your profit sharing as a flat dollar amount to each employee, or new comparability if your plan is a Max Plan.
+If you wish to change your profit sharing method (including the vesting schedule applicable to profit sharing contributions), you must amend your plan before December 31, 2021.

 The comp-to-comp method (also called pro rata) takes a fixed contribution amount and allocates it to your employees based on their relative salaries.
 This is the default profit sharing method for Guideline 401(k) plans:

 The company profit share is $10,000.
 The total of all eligible employee compensation is $200,000.